-The room can sleep four, but seeing as it was just the two of us, we enjoyed that the second bed could stay folded up and become a small sitting area.
-This was a nice feature as we ate a couple quick meals in the room ahead of the race.
+The room can sleep four, but seeing as it was just the two of us, we enjoyed that the second bed could stay folded up and become a small sitting area with a table.
+This was a nice feature as we ate a couple quick meals in the room.

 The bathroom area was on the smaller side, but everything was updated, clean and in good condition.
 The shower had the option between a rain shower head and a detachable shower head, both of which had good water pressure.
 It is worth noting that the bathroom did have the mounted refillable shampoo, conditioner and body wash that’s been widely discussed.
 We didn’t have an issue with it.
-Counter space might be a premium if more than two guests are staying in the room.
+Counter space is very limited, so be warned you might be fighting over it.

 Overall, the room was fairly quiet.
 You’ll inevitably hear some guests coming and going, and maybe some noise from within the rooms themselves.
 We’d recommend bringing along ear plugs if a good night’s sleep is imperative, such as before a runDisney race.

 Let’s get down to business.
 Food is critical when you’re talking about a resort.
 Pop Century has a primary food court location within the main lobby that can accommodate just about any taste.
 It’s quite large and we never had too long of a wait despite it being very full at peak times.